alexarchambault/argonaut-shapeless/README.md

 )

 libraryDependencies +=
-  "com.github.alexarchambault" %% "argonaut-shapeless_6.1" % "0.1.2-SNAPSHOT"
+  "com.github.alexarchambault" %% "argonaut-shapeless_6.1" % "0.2.1-SNAPSHOT"
 ```

-If you are using shapeless 2.2, change the version above to `0.2.0-SNAPSHOT`.

 (Macro paradise plugin also necessary with scala 2.10, see above.)

 Available for scala 2.10 and 2.11.
-Uses argonaut 6.1-M5 and shapeless >= 2.1.
+Uses argonaut 6.1 and shapeless 2.2.

 Released under the BSD license.
 See LICENSE file for more details.